mosh3eb/Retro-Gallery/README.md

-# Retro-Site
-"Retro-Site'" is a gallery site but with retro old fashioned style
+# RetroGallery is a gallery site but with retro old fashioned style